lautarodragan/wookie-movies/README.md

 Enzyme can be used for full tree rendering, where no components are mocked, but I wanted to emphasize on shallow rendering.

 So, why mention all of this?
 Enzyme is pretty much dead, but I wanted to make an argument for **testing components with shallow rendering, regardless of the framework used**.

+### React Testing Library

+> Jest and React Testing Library are frequently used together for Unit Testing.
+>
+> ~ NextJS docs

+> The primary purpose of React Testing Library is to increase confidence in your tests by testing your components in the way a user would use them.
+>
+> ~ RTL's docs

+This library is the only one to show up in both ReactJS' and Next.JS' recommendations.
+It was also highly recommended to me, and was authored by Kent C. Dodds, a well known and respected software architect in the frontend world.

 ## Chosen Libraries and Frameworks